 If you rent out a portion of your home to a tenant, you must notify your insurer.
 You need to tell them, even if you only rent out a room.
 Homeowners sometimes avoid informing insurers for fear of needing landlord insurance.
 However, the increase is minimal.
 Plus, you have peace of mind in knowing you have the right coverage in place.
 Tenant insurance will also be required for your renter.

 Insurers have the right to take action against you if you lie on your insurance policy.
-For example, if you file a home insurance claim for fire damage from a fireplace, but you failed to include a fireplace in your policy, insurers have a right to deny your claim.
+For example, if you file a home insurance claim for fire damage from a fireplace, but you failed to include a fireplace in your policy, insurers have the right to deny your claim.

 Or, if you are dishonest about the number of kilometres you drive to work and are in an accident on the way, your claim can be rejected.
-If you have been caught lying to your insurer the consequences include increased premiums, denied claims, your policy being cancelled, being denied future coverage, and even criminal charges.
+If you have been caught lying to your insurer, the consequences include increased premiums, denied claims, your policy being cancelled, being denied future coverage, and even criminal charges.

 If you have been caught lying to your insurer, the consequences can range from minor to major.
 Here are five consequences for lying to your insurer.